AlgoMaster Logo

 1.1 Functional Requirements

-• Declare a win if all non-mine cells are revealed
+• The game detects a win when all non-mine cells are revealed

 1.2 Non-Functional Requirements